mwager/atonego/readme.md

 #### iOS does not allow HTTP Requests against self-signed/invalid certs...

-On real devices, there were problemes with `https://atonego-mwager.rhcloud.com/api`.
+On iOS devices, there were problemes with the api endpoint at `https://atonego-mwager.rhcloud.com/api`.
 The following workaround __is necessary__!

 The file `/mobile/ios/atonego/Classes/AppDelegate.m` was edited: (at the bottom)